MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 1. To apply the changes, restart the app.

 > [!NOTE]
-> If you set the `JAVA_OPTS` for JavaSE or `CATALINA_OPTS` for Tomcat environment variable, you will have to disable Application Insights in the portal.
+> If you set the `JAVA_OPTS` for JavaSE or `CATALINA_OPTS` for Tomcat environment variable, you have to disable Application Insights in the portal.
 Alternatively, if you prefer to enable Application Insights from the portal, make sure that you don't set the `JAVA_OPTS` for JavaSE or `CATALINA_OPTS` for Tomcat variable in App Service configurations settings.

 ### [Node.js](#tab/nodejs)

 > [!IMPORTANT]
-> If both autoinstrumentation monitoring and manual SDK-based instrumentation are detected, only the manual instrumentation settings will be honored.
+> If both autoinstrumentation monitoring and manual SDK-based instrumentation are detected, only the manual instrumentation settings are honored.
 This arrangement prevents duplicate data from being sent.
 To learn more, see the [Troubleshooting section](#troubleshooting).

 >[!NOTE]
 > You can configure the automatically attached agent using the `APPLICATIONINSIGHTS_CONFIGURATION_CONTENT` environment variable in the App Service Environment variable blade.
 For details on the configuration options that can be passed via this environment variable, see [Node.js Configuration](https://github.com/microsoft/ApplicationInsights-node.js#Configuration).